ojoven/google-docs-highlight/README.md

 GOOGLE DOCS HIGHLIGHT
 ==============================

-Check the "music" of your writings on Google Docs by highlighting the sentences.
+Check the "music" of your writings on Google Docs by automatically highlighting the sentences based on their length.

 Based on the quote from Gary Provost: